smartbcity/connect-x2/README.md

 ### Additionnal Comments
 Ignore the warmings about the module `@smartb/did-domain` it is used to provide a temporary automate to the `AutomateViewer`.
 If it isn't use anymore remove the module `@smartb/did-domain`.

+## Maintainability
+Every file component should be less than 200 lines long.
+Try to destructure it as much as possible to avoid exceeding 150 lines.